GuanhuaWang/ClusterSchedulerSimulator/README.md

 We developed `FIFO` (First In First Out) task scheduler with RoundRobin task choise among all the active jobs.

 We developed `SRTF` (Shortest Remaining Time First) task scheduler, which achieves pretty good JCT.
+It is worth noting that this `SRTF` is *NOT* preemptive scheduled.